 Tim is passionate about social policy advocacy and education.
 He taught several courses, including human sexuality and stereotyping & prejudice, at Purdue University.
 He also served for three years on the board of directors of the Indiana Family Health Council in Indianapolis, Indiana.
 IFHC funds 35 family planning agencies around that state.

-Tim currently lives in the Washington DC Metro area where he is a research and statistical analyst.
+Tim currently lives in the Washington DC area where he is a researcher and educator.
 Other interests and hobbies include running the website S.S.
 Edmund Fitzgerald Online, visiting museums, and exploring Washington, DC with his husband Miguel.
-He also enjoys volunteering for progressive causes and political candidates and teaches GMAT and GRE prep courses in evenings.
+He also enjoys volunteering for progressive causes and political candidates and teaches at The George Washington University.